 As a first step towards treatment of the many inflammatory and auto-immune diseases that depend on prolonged MIF activity, MFC-1040 is being developed for treatment of pulmonary inflammatory and fibrotic diseases.

 MFC-1040 has shown robust in vivo efficacy in multiple rodent models of Pulmonary Fibrosis, Pulmonary Arterial Hypertension (J. Med.
 Chem.
 2018, 61, 2725-2736), (Int.
 J. Mol.
 Sci.
 2018, 19, 4105), Neutrophilic Asthma and Gout.

-Pre-clinical development for MFC-1040 is currently in progress.
-Apaxen expects to start first-in-human (FIH) clinical trials for MFC-1040 at end of 2022.
+Pre-clinical development of MFC-1040 has been completed.
+Apaxen expects to start first-in-human (FIH) clinical trials for MFC-1040 by early 2024.